BEMRosetta/BEMRosetta/install/README.md

 ## Binaries

 ### Windows
-No install is required.
+No compiling is required.
 Just copy bin/BEMRosetta.exe and bin/BEMRosetta_cl.exe anywhere in your computer and dodge Windows warnings.

 ## Compiling